Temporal Nuances of Coordination Network Semantics: Experiences in Analysis

-The DS1 study revealed star-shaped HCCs at different time windows ($\gamma$=$\{15,60,360,1440\}$, in minutes), which grew exponentially as $\gamma$ increased (Figure~\ref{fig:ds1_hcc_growth}).
+The DS1 study revealed star-shaped HCCs at different time windows ($\gamma$=$\{15,60,360,1440\}$ minutes), which grew consistently as $\gamma$ increased (Figure~\ref{fig:ds1_hcc_growth}).
 Although this collection was centred on an Australian election, the use of \hashtag{liberals} (the name of an Australian political party) drew in several American Trump supporters, all linked by co-retweeting one tweet $191$ times and centred around the circled account.
+Although it is clear that the longer time windows allowed for larger HCCs, it is not clear why the star shapes are so pronounced, given it is unlikely that these accounts were \emph{all} engaging in cheerleading (as in Figure~\ref{fig:cheerleader_example}).
+It is possible, however, that the central node was a super-retweeter, and others coincidentally retweeted the same tweets.
+The longer the time window chosen, the more co-activities are captured, but the more filtering is required to remove accidental coordination, leading to exponentially greater processing demands.
+Even just identifying co-activities quickly becomes expensive, due to the pairwise processing requirements \cite{weber2021coord}, as can be seen in Table~\ref{tab:running_costs} and plotted in Figure~\ref{fig:runtimes_vs_tweets}.
+Although the relationship between window size and processing time is close to linear, it is clear that processing time gradually increases more quickly as the number of tweets increases.